 Are you active on Facebook or NextDoor?
 Do you know your way around Constant Contact, WordPress, and the Internet?
 Perhaps you are an amateur photographer who could capture the fun and beauty of what goes on around the church, or a marketer or writer.
 We are always looking for new contributors!

-The Communications Committee usually meets on the third Sunday of the month in the Clara Barton Room.
+The Communications Committee meets at noon on the second or third Sunday of the month in the Clara Barton Room.
 Check the church calendar to verify date and time.

 Chair: Valerie Taylor email@example.com